Skip to content

 {

-// This condition is always false at runtime, but the compiler can't prove it
+// This condition is always true at runtime, but the compiler can't prove it

 return;